rahulrwt05/30-days-of-js/README.md

-## 30 Essential JavaScript Mini Projects for Beginners
+## 30 Days Of Js

-Welcome to the 30 Essential JavaScript Mini Projects!
-These projects are designed to help beginners learn JavaScript by building practical applications and games.
+Welcome to the 30 Days of JavaScript Projects challenge!
+This collection of projects is designed to help beginners learn JavaScript by building practical applications and games.
 Each project focuses on different aspects of JavaScript, allowing you to gradually improve your skills as you progress through the list.

 ### Learning Goals

-By completing these mini projects, you will:
+By completing these  projects, you will:

 - Gain a solid understanding of JavaScript fundamentals, including variables, functions, loops, and conditional statements.
 - Learn how to manipulate the Document Object Model (DOM) to create dynamic and interactive web pages.